-On March 13, 2018, the government filed a motion to dismiss arguing, among other things, that Plaintiff lacks standing because at the time the complaint was filed, FAA’s authority to require registration for all small unmanned aircraft operators had been restored by the NDAA.
+On March 13, 2018, the government filed a motion to dismiss arguing, among other things, that Plaintiff lacks standing because at the time the complaint was filed, FAA’s authority to require registration for all sUA operators had been restored by the NDAA.
 As a result, FAA’s decision regarding how to implement the D.C.
-Circuit’s decision, which vacated in part the small unmanned aircraft registration requirement, was no longer necessary or in effect.
-In addition, Plaintiff failed to state a claim on which relief could be granted for all of his claims, because after the NDAA was enacted, all small unmanned aircraft owners, including Plaintiff, are required to register their aircraft.
+Circuit’s decision, which vacated in part the sUA registration requirement, was no longer necessary or in effect.
+In addition, Plaintiff failed to state a claim on which relief could be granted for all of his claims, because after the NDAA was enacted, all sUA owners, including Plaintiff, are required to register their aircraft.

 Plaintiff filed his opposition to the government’s motion to dismiss on March 27, 2018 arguing Plaintiff has standing, the Court has subject matter jurisdiction, and Plaintiff has stated claims upon which relief